Campo alle Comete, Stupore. UK Exclusive!

 Q: does little Bolgheri have room left for another great wine producer?
 Some of the leading lights here already include Tenuta San Guido, Ca’Marcanda, Grattamacco, Fornacelle, Castello Bolgheri, Michele Satta, Castello del Terriccio, Le Machiole, Campo alla Sughera, Ornellaia and Guado al Sasso.
-Great wines with great stories, and the list goes on.
+All great wines with great stories.

-Stupore 2015 is the first wine to appear and has its official launch in Italy at VinItaly during April 9-12 2017.
-It’s a seamless red blend; being 50% Merlot, 25% Syrah, 20% Petit Verdot, and 5% Cabernet Sauvignon.
+This has its official launch in Italy at VinItaly during April 9-12 2017.
+It’s a seamless red blend of 50% Merlot, 25% Syrah, 20% Petit Verdot, and 5% Cabernet Sauvignon.
 After fermentation in stainless steel, the wines receive ten months maturation in oak.
 They use a mix of medium-toast old and new oak barriques and foudres.
 After blending, another six months in bottle settles the wine down before release.

 This wine is to be followed soon by a Vermentino white, a Rosé, and a monovarietal Cabernet Sauvignon.
 However, I’ll have to wait until at least 2018 to try the flagship blend, Campo alle Comete Bolgheri Superiore DOC.
 That’s because a Bolgheri Superiore must be aged longer, for at least 24 months.
 At that point, Stupore will become the second wine of the property.

 In English, you might think that Stupore might mean “stupor,” perhaps those dulled sensibilities after drinking a highly alcoholic extracted wine.
-However, the word stupore in Italian translates as amazement or surprise, which describes this wine well!
+However, in Italian, Stupore translates as amazement or surprise, which describes this wine well!